nanvel/blog/2016/11/python-asyncio.md

     page = yield from get(url, compress=True)
 ```

+### Executors

+ThreadPoolExecutor:

+- Less overhead
+- GIL still there
+- Passes arbitrary arguments
+- Based on threading

+Use for networking, if no async client available.

+ProcessPoolExecutor:

+- More overhead
+- No GIL
+- Passes only picklable arguments
+- Based on multiprocessing

+Use for CPU heavy jobs.

 ### UVLoop

 [uvloop](https://github.com/MagicStack/uvloop) is a fast, drop-in replacement of the built-in asyncio event loop. uvloop is implemented in Cython and uses libuv under the hood.